Nearly 900 buildings destroyed by massive California fire

 Temperatures are expected to rise and the humidity is expected to fall over the next few days, with triple-digit high temperatures possible later in the week along with a return of strong afternoon winds, fire meteorologist Rich Thompson warned Monday evening.

-The fire that broke out July 14 had grown to an area of 762 square miles (1,973 square kilometers) and was just 25% contained, according to the California Department of Forestry and Fire Protection.
+The fire that broke out July 14 had grown to an area of 762 square miles and was just 25% contained, according to the California Department of Forestry and Fire Protection.

 The Dixie Fire is about half the size of the August Complex, a series of lightning-caused 2020 fires across seven counties that were fought together and that state officials consider California’s largest wildfire overall.

 Gov. Gavin Newsom on Tuesday declared a state of emergency for northern Shasta, Trinity and Tehama counties.
-The declaration frees up state resources to help fight fires in those counties and give assistance to residents impacted by the blazes.
+The declaration frees up state resources to help fight fires in those counties and give assistance to residents affected by he blazes.

 California’s raging wildfires are among some 100 large blazes burning across 15 states, mostly in the West, where historic drought conditions have left lands parched and ripe for ignition.